contains affiliate links

 So, read, read, READ!

 Kids learn best when they are playing.
 This includes indoor and outdoor play.
 Taking them outdoors lets them explore the world around them.
 It offers valuable gross motor skills like running, hopping, and throwing balls.
 You can use it as a counting lesson by counting leaves or sticks.
 Tell them to find a stick or a leaf or a flower to bring to you.
 Point out any sounds, smells, colors that you see.
-Anything and everything can be an educational for your toddler.
+Anything and everything can be a learning moment for your toddler.
 Remember, the world is still brand new to them.

 This is so, so important!
 As tempting as it is to direct all of your toddler’s activities into “educational” moments, remember what I said in the last point.
 Kids learn best when they are playing.
 Even if you don’t think it’s very educational, it is.
 It really is.
 Many times, if you allow them access to various “educational” activities, even without you right there with them, they’ll gravitate to them.